NCAR/NCEPlibs/README.md

 (OpenMP compilers), and for using the GNU compilers in general.
 Files in bacio/v2.0.1/src had to be extended with preprocessor flags for MACOSX.

-Building:
+#### Building:

-To build these libraries, users are advised to load the modules and set the environment variables as in the respective module file of NEMSfv3gfs (NEMSfv3gfs_top_dir/modulefiles/MACHINE.COMPILER/fv3).
+To build these libraries, users are advised to load the same modules and set the environment variables (compilers and flags) as in the respective module file of NEMSfv3gfs (NEMSFV3GFS_DIR/modulefiles/SYSTEM.COMPILER/fv3).
-In addition, set the environment variable OPENMP to 1 for building thread-safe versions of all libraries (or 0 if OpenMP will not be used when compiling FV3), and the install destination for the NCEP libraries NCEPLIBS_DIR:

-> . ${NEMSfv3gfs_top_dir}/modulefiles/MACHINE.COMPILER/fv3

 The libraries are built and installed with

-> export NCEPLIBS_DIR=INSTALL_DESTINATION_FOR_NCEPLIBS \# e.g. /usr/local/NCEPlibs

-> export OPENMP=1 # or 0

-> ./make_ncep_libs.sh MACHINE.COMPILER 2>&1 | tee log.make

-> export -n NCEPLIBS_DIR

-> export -n OPENMP

-Cleaning:
+> ./make_ncep_libs.sh -s MACHINE -c COMPILER -d NCEPLIBS_DIR -o OPENMP

+Further information on the command line arguments can be obtained with

-> ./make_ncep_libs.sh clean
+> ./make_ncep_libs.sh -h

-will clean all *.a, *.mod and *.o files and remove the exec_* directories.
+The include files and libraries are installed to NCEPLIBS_DIR/{include,lib}

+To remove the installed libraries, simply delete the contents of NCEPLIBS_DIR.